 - A description of the gift and the amount received

-- Any exchanges your organization provided in receipt of the donation
+- Any goods or services your organization provided in exchange for the donation

-Again, while it isn’t necessary to include this information in donations under $250, it is good practice to acknowledge all donors’ charitable contributions.
+If a donor gave less than $250, it isn’t necessary to include this information in your acknowledgment letter.
+However, it’s good practice to acknowledge all donors’ charitable contributions.

 How do you format and send your donation acknowledgment letters?

-There is no rule on how to format your charitable contribution acknowledgment letters.
-However, the most common types are emails, letters, and postcards.
-Some nonprofits use the same format for all acknowledgments; others distinguish certain formats for specific donation types or amounts.
+Charitable contribution acknowledgment letters are most often sent via email or direct mail.
+Some nonprofits use the same format for all acknowledgments, while others distinguish certain formats for specific donation types or amounts.

-For example, if a donor gives a particularly large gift, you may want to have a senior member of your organization send that donor a handwritten acknowledgment so you can go the extra mile to show how much that donation meant to the organization.
-Alternatively, if a donor signs up for a regular recurring donation, we recommend using a template that tells the ongoing story of your nonprofit so the donor feels connected to your work and continues to partner with you.
+For example, if a donor gives a particularly large gift, have a senior member of your organization send that donor a handwritten acknowledgment so you can go the extra mile to show how much that donation meant to the organization.
+Alternatively, if a donor signs up for a regular recurring donation, communicate the ongoing story of your nonprofit so the donor feels connected to your work and continues to partner with you.